Team building in the classroom: Which tools really work – from elementary school to secondary education

 Teamloop

-The Teamloop – also called "Team Cloth" or Lycra cloth – immediately connects a group physically: everyone stands in a circle, holding the elastic cloth, and feeling each other's movements.
-Just this alone creates a real connection in seconds.
+The Teamloop – also called "team cloth" or Lycra cloth – immediately connects a group physically: Everyone stands in a circle, holds the elastic cloth, and feels each other's movements.
+That alone creates real connection in seconds.

 Strengthens cohesion, mindfulness, and dynamics